General terms and conditions

 - Parties may terminate the agreement with immediate effect in writing, in case of:

-- application by or granting to the other party of suspension of payment;
+- application by or granted to the other party of suspension of payment;

 - petition of bankruptcy by, or declaration of bankruptcy of, the Counterparty;